Dark Stars and Gravitational Waves: Topical Review: Introduction

 The plan for the rest of the review goes as follows.
-The next section reviews the basics of dark energy, dark matter models, primordial black holes, and their implications for gravitational wave physics.
+The next section reviews the basics of dark energy, DM models, PBH, and their implications for GW physics.
 Section \ref{dark_hybrid} reviews the models of dark and hybrid stars and their properties, such as stable configurations and tidal deformability, and also sketches the possible formation mechanisms.
-Section \ref{mimickers_NB} discuss the boson stars as the mimickers of neutron stars and black holes.
-Section \ref{data_analysis} briefly reviews the data analysis methodology to infer the existence and properties of dark stars from gravitational wave events.
+Section \ref{mimickers_NB} discusses the boson stars as the mimickers of NS and BH.
+Section \ref{data_analysis} briefly reviews the data analysis methodology to infer the existence and properties of DS from GW events.
 We then conclude our review in section \ref{conclusion}.
-There are two appendices: the first reviews the derivation of the equation of states for generic bosonic self-interacting dark matter; the second reviews the Bondi accretion mechanism for star or spike formation out of non-relativistic or relativistic fluids.
+There are two appendices: the first reviews the derivation of the equation of states for generic bosonic self-interacting DM; the second reviews the Bondi accretion mechanism for star or spike formation out of non-relativistic or relativistic fluids.
+In this work, we have adopted $G=c=\hbar=1$ units in most places.